-Prong settings are arguably the most popular and commonly seen setting for engagement rings.
+Prong settings are arguably the most popular and commonly seen settings for engagement rings.
 From oval engagement rings to other solitaire stone cuts, this style is very versatile for many shapes.
 The stone is held in place by either four or six prongs, depending on preference.
 Four prongs allow more light to hit the gemstone, creating extra sparkle and brilliance, but six prongs offer a little more security.

 The benefits to a prong setting are that they are easy to keep clean and can fit a range of budgets.
 However, they are more susceptible to getting caught on clothing or hair and require regular checks to make sure the prongs are still holding the stone securely.